Tax identifiers

 Replacing a customer's tax identifier

 Customers can have multiple tax identifiers, but they can't have more than one of the same type.
 So if you'd like to attach a new tax identifier to a customer, but that customer already holds one with that type, you must first delete the existing object.
-Once you've consumed either the 204 No Content response or the tax_identifier.deleted event, your integration can then create the new tax identifier and attach it to the same customer.
+Once you've consumed either the 204 No Content response or the tax_identifier.deleted event, your integration can create the new tax identifier and attach it to the same customer.

 Applying tax identifiers